loysbe/Gourmets.jp.rep/README.md

 2. grab orders from Rakuten using web scraping (with Selenium package) since APIs access was not free.
 Of course, this was the testing phase and I was planing to invest in a full stack later once the business in started at full speed.
-But for the begining, this methode was easy enough to program and reliable to do the job for small quantities
+But for the begining, this method was easy enough to program and reliable to do the job for small quantities

 3. Prepare shipment sticlers for Yamato
 Same situation as Rakuten.
 To make it full automatic, it would require a contract with Yamato to access API and print directly.